 The two most timeless colors of all are black and white.
-No one can deny the appeal of the bright white cabinets that extend throughout the kitchen, illuminate the entire room and give it a spacious and refreshing atmosphere.
+No one can deny the appeal of the bright white cabinets that extend throughout the kitchen, illuminating the entire room and giving it a spacious and refreshing atmosphere.
 Likewise, black cabinets are just as timeless.
 Kitchen trends come and go, but some timeless kitchen items never go out of style.

 Both traditional Shaker-style kitchen cabinets and more contemporary ones with flat fronts are reliable, while painted and wooden kitchen cabinets are always classic options.
 We discuss it here in terms of bathrooms.
 But nickel, chrome and bronze are also fine.
 The most timeless kitchen furniture color is white.

 White cabinets are universally loved by homeowners and tenants.
 They can be combined with any other color to offer a fresh and clean look in the kitchen and help make your home feel more spacious.
 I love Hale Navy by Benjamin Moore.
 It's not too bright, so it reads more neutrally and has a slightly gray tint that helps reduce the force that blue can have on cabinets.

 I love Olive Grove by Sherwin Williams, as it has a historic touch that goes well in a traditional house, cabin, or modern kitchen door with a flat front.
 In my book “10 Common Decorating Mistakes That Make Homeowners Regret”, I review the chronology of neutral trends and delve even deeper into how often they change.
 Most people think that neutrals are timeless.
 That's true for SOME neutral colors (white, off-white, and taupe), however, most neutrals (brown, black, gray, gray and beige) will look dated in just 5 to 10 years, as these trends change SO quickly.